‘Cheer’ Star Gabi Butler Flaunts Her Abs In A Tiny White Bikini And Sheer Kimono

 “Honestly this is your look right here,” a third fan opined.

 Gabi rocked a similar ensemble in a photo that she shared back in April.
-The green bikini she was pictured wearing appeared to be the exact same style as the white suit, and she also paired it with a patterned headscarf.
+The green bikini she was wearing appeared to be the exact same style as the white suit, and she also paired it with a patterned headscarf.